SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 With the following parameters you can configure the available effects for the "Motion" mode:

-	motionEffectIntensity: *effectSelectorFunction* *effectIntensityFunction*;
 	motionEffects: *effect1* *initialState1* *intialIntensity1* *effectToggleFunction1*,
 				   *effect2* *initialState2* *intialIntensity2* *effectToggleFunction2*, ...

 *effectX* is the name of the effect, for example "Heave".
 With *initialStateX* and *intialIntensityX* you supply "On" or "Off" and a value between 0.0 and 2.0 respectively.
 These values will only be used, when mouse automation is used to control *SimFeedback*.
 Last, you need to supply a controller function with *effectToggleFunctionX* to enable or disable the effect or choose it for intensity manipulation after pressing the "Effect Selector" button, which must have been configured by supplying values for the "motionEffectIntensity" parameter.
-Example: "Heave On 1.0 Button.1"
+Example: "Heave On 1.0 Button.1".

+	motionEffectIntensity: *effectSelectorFunction* *effectIntensityFunction* [*effectIntensityFunction*];

+With "motionEffectIntensity", you can configure, how to manipulate the intensity for one of the effects on your hardware controller.
+You must supply a unary function for *motionEffectIntensity*, which allows you the two select one of the effects using the *effectToggleFunctionX* function supplied above.
+After you have selected an effect, you can manipulate its intensity using the *effectIntensityFunction*.
+Please note, that you can supply either a binary *effectIntensityFunction*, for example a dial, or two unary functions, which then are used to decrease and increase the chosen effect accordingly.

 Important: Please be aware, that effect names containing spaces must be enclosed in double quotes, since spaces are allowed in *SimFeedback* effect names, but not in plugin arguments.